 An approved organization ("organisme conventionné") is a mutual fund or a group of insurance companies that have signed an agreement with the self-employed workers’ Social Security scheme.
 Whichever approved organization you chose when you created your business, your reimbursement rates will be the same.

-Craftspeople, shopkeepers, manufacturers, and members of certain unregulated private-practice professions (those with new “micro-entrepreneur” status in 2018) receive daily (cash) benefits if they are prescribed medical leave as the result of an illness or accident.
+Craftspeople, shopkeepers, manufacturers, and members of certain unregulated private-practice professions (those with new “auto-entrepreneur” status from 2018) receive daily (cash) benefits if they are prescribed medical leave as the result of an illness or accident.

 To be eligible to receive daily benefits, you must meet the following requirements: